samnoon1971/Quiz-App-Android/README.md

  <h2>Description:</h2>
   <body>
    <h3>
-   This app is built using android studio.
+   This app is built in android studio.
 The app contains Six (06) Classes, these are:
    <br>
    <br>